Howard-nolan/Codeplus-Data-Visualization/README.md

 # Visualization in Python for Duke Data Scientists

-# Authors: Alyssa Ting, Susan Feng, Joey Nolan

 ![Example](/images/all_us_distances.gif)
 ![Example](/images/charleston_case_study.gif)

-For more example visualizations, see the Visualizations section below.
+### Authors: Alyssa Ting, Susan Feng, Joey Nolan
+#### About the Authors:
+**Alyssa:** a rising second-year Duke student from São Paulo, Brazil.
+She is interested in studying both Computer Science and Statistical Sciences and hopes to work in Data Science in the future– Sports Analytics would be her dream career.
+At Duke, she’s the Sports Photography Editor for The Chronicle, is active in the Duke Sports Analytics Club, and will be a Computer Science 101 and Math 111L/112L Teaching Assistant next fall.

+**Susan:**

+**Joey:**

 ## Project Introduction
 This project was a part of the 2022 Duke University Code+ Program, a 10-week summer program designed for Duke University undergraduate students.
 The primary goal of this specific project, called Visualizations in Python, was to use state-of-the-art tools to develop interactive visualizations and workflows that would allow Duke researchers to analyze and visualize their large datasets in new and enhanced ways.
 The visualizations developed and documented for this project were created in JupyterLab notebooks hosted in a custom singularity.
 This singularity was then deployed on Duke’s OnDemand website, a virtual SLURM-based job scheduler using machines provided by the Duke Compute Cluster, in order to allow for a heavier use of computational resources.